Embark Behavioral Health

 Many of life’s biggest misunderstandings come from poor communication skills.
 While successful communication is based on both parties being able to effectively communicate, you can raise the bar of successful communication by doing your part.
 When you are able to express yourself through the lens of being in the moment, without judgment, and use body language and other non-verbal skills to present your thoughts, ideas, and needs, then your chances for successful communication go up exponentially.

 Being able to express your needs and advocate for yourself is such a powerful tool to have.
 When you are able to vocalize your needs to others, not only are you communicating with them, but you are validating yourself and your needs.
 The power of using your words to get what you need is so valuable.
 Communication is power.

 The human experience is made unique partially because of our ability to experience emotions.
 Emotions can make you feel, however when you are lacking mental health, they can also steer you wrong.
 Learning to regulate our emotions is important to your mental health (and perhaps the mental health of others around you, too.)
 Similar to managing stress, you need to remember to regulate your emotions by matching your responses to the situations.
 It is fine to mourn if we lose someone, for example, but if we lose our pencil, our emotional response should be considerably less.

 You did the work.
 You have been living your own mental health.
 You can continue to grow and be more empowered every day as you work not only to implement your DBT skills in your life, but to become that mental health in all you live and breathe each day.

-Remember the skills you gained at Potomac Programs.
+Remember the skills you gained at Embark Behavioral Health.
 For questions call 1-855-809-0409.
 The skills that saved your life can become your life.